asalovaara/Trollbot/README.md

 ## Testing conversations in Rasa Shell

+In backend folder:

+Run backend with `npm start` (required for wikidata genre search).

+In backend/rasa folder:

 Use `rasa run actions` to run Rasa action server (required for custom actions).

 Use `rasa shell` to test conversations on the command line.